abrynczk/JMedia/README.md

     FileTransferTickets are kept within tables and lists in the main Client object and continually created, updated, or deleted based on their associated files’ transfer status.

     -	User – Container for basic user-oriented information including displayed username, mute status, and admin login success.
-    A single instance is contained within the main client object
+    A single instance is contained within the main client object.